-Almost every list of European Christmas destinations starts with Vienna.
-And as much as I try to avoid the crowds and go for the less touristic cities, Vienna is a must stop.
-And of course, Prague, Budapest, Paris, Tallin and many other famous capitals look charming over the holiday season.
-However, Vienna is the city, which had impressed me the most.
+Let’s face it – almost every list of European Christmas destinations starts with Vienna.
+As much as I try to avoid crowds and go for the less-touristic cities, Vienna is a must stop.
+There’s just no way around this epic imperial capital.

 4. Lucerne / Switzerland

-Lucerne is another “winter wonderland” place I felt in love with.
-Switzerland is a great country to visit over the winter holidays.
-Especially the “german side”, where you could find Christmas markets similar to the german ones, but with less people and breathtaking natural landscapes around.
-(Read more…)
+Lucerne is the most winter-wonderland and picture perfect city in the whole country.
+Switzerland is an amazing travel destination over the winter holidays.
+Here, you could find some amazing Swiss Christmas markets, that similar to the German ones, but have fewer people and breathtaking natural landscapes around.